 KAUST Single Sign-On (SSO)

-KAUST Single Sign-On (SSO) makes it easier and more secure to access many of your essential university systems with just one login.
-Once you're signed in to a KAUST application, you can move between other supported services without logging in again.
+KAUST Single Sign-On, or SSO, makes it easier and more secure to access many of your university systems using one login.
+Once you sign in to a KAUST application, you can move between other supported services without needing to log in again each time.

-Single Sign-On (SSO) is a secure authentication method that allows you to access multiple KAUST services using one set of credentials: your KAUST username and password.
-SSO minimizes password fatigue and streamlines your experience across academic, research, and administrative platforms.
+Single Sign-On is a secure authentication method that allows you to access multiple KAUST services using one set of credentials, your KAUST username and password.
+It helps reduce password fatigue and creates a smoother experience across academic, research, and administrative services.

-When you access an SSO-enabled service (such as Microsoft 365, SAP, or KAUST Portal Business Apps), you are redirected to the KAUST Login Page.
-After logging in:
+When you open an SSO-enabled service, such as Microsoft 365, SAP, or KAUST Portal Business Apps, you are redirected to the KAUST Login Page.

-1. You are authenticated through KAUST’s secure identity platform
+1. You sign in through KAUST’s secure identity platform.

-2. A secure token is issued, granting access to other SSO-enabled services without additional logins
+2. A secure session is created so you can access other supported services without signing in again.

-3. Your session remains active until you sign out or the session times out due to inactivity
+3. Your session remains active until you sign out or it ends due to inactivity.

-You will know you are using SSO when you see the familiar KAUST Login screen.
+You will usually know you are using SSO when you see the familiar KAUST Login screen.

 Benefits of SSO at KAUST